guntribam/stack-demo/README.md

 export default reducer
 ```
 The REDUX reducer file listens for REDUX actions that have been dispatched either locally by the `app` or remotely by the `api`.
 The case statement tests the type of the action that has been received and acts accordingly.
 The type names have been generated for you from the names supplied to the `makeTypes` function above.
-They are namespaced with the name of the feature found in the `name.js` file.
+They are name-spaced with the name of the feature found in the `name.js` file.

 This reducer shows the three different types of action that the stack will generate for you: